 — Not Trivago Guy (@TrivagoGuy) April 4, 2014

 Orbitz?
 If you wanna get lost go there.
 Trivago if you wanna wander purposefully.
 Not all who wander are lost.

 — Not Trivago Guy (@TrivagoGuy) April 5, 2014

 It even invited parodies.
 Funny Or Die released a spoof commercial with the Trivago guy in a blonde wig and a vaugely suspicious accent.
 He starts off with his usual pitch, and then wants to come to your hotel room and sleep on your bed.

 The Trivago man also began showing up in memes.

 And the company seemed to relish in the notoriety.
-Trivago went ahead and released the same ad in different languages.
+The ad might’ve seemed like a gamble, Trivago went ahead and released the same ad in different languages.
 All ads featured the exact same script and graphics, and like the Indian version, seemed to feature a lead actor that looks a little…unusual.

 And the reactions across different geographies have been similar.
 The Trivago man has become a meme in Spain, with users finding the ad annoying.

 Like in India, Spanish users have also mocked how often the ads are shown on TV.
 “Have you ever searched for a hotel on the internet” asks the Spanish Trivago guy in the meme below, and Homer Simpson angrily says “I already told you last night I did not!”